Linux Users and Groups

 If the user entering the above-referenced command is a member of the marketing group in the

-/etc/group file, then the current group membership will change.
-It is important to note that any files created will now be associated with the marketing group rather than the user’s primary group.
+/etc/group file, then the current group membership changes.
+It is important to note that any files created are now be associated with the marketing group rather than the user’s primary group.

 Creating and Removing Directories

 mkdir <directory name>

 To make a directory and set the permissions at the same time, use the following option and syntax:

 The -m option is short for mode, and a=rwx means that all users have read, write, and execute permissions on the directory.
 To see a complete list of all options for the mkdir command enter

 It is important to note that if you remove a directory all the files inside are deleted as well.

 Changing Directory and File Permissions

 To view file permissions and ownership on files and directories, use the

 a option is to show hidden files or all files, and the